pulp/pulp/docs/sphinx/rest-api/content/retrieval.rst

 | :method:`post`
 | :path:`/v2/content/units/<content_type>/search/`
 | :permission:`read`
+| :param_list:`post`

-| :param_list:`post` include the key "criteria" whose value is a mapping structure as defined in :ref:`search_criteria`
+* :param:`criteria,dict,mapping structure as defined in` :ref:`search_criteria`
+* :param:`?repos,bool,adds an extra per-unit attribute "repository_memberships" that lists IDs of repositories of which the unit is a member.`

 | :response_list:`_`

 * :response_code:`200,containing the list of content units`